QMUL-DuffyLab/spectra/README.md

 The script `scripts/plot_aw.py` is run after each frame in the run script and plots A(w) and F(w), with corresponding experimental data ripped from the supplementary material in [Tomas Mancal's arxiv paper](http://arxiv.org/abs/1512.00887) (ultimately from a different paper but I forget where).
 It also plots them together on the same axis without doing any normalisation to see what the raw data looks like.
 Finally the script `scripts/average_spectra.py` loops over all 1000 frames and sums A(w) and F(w), then plots their averages in the same way - reason for this being that an individual frame of MD data can have weird instantaneous couplings due to the movement of the pigments.

+The file `vera.def` contains all the parameters we use to describe the carotenoids - changes to these are very non-trivial and the parameters there are taken from fits to TA data of lutein in pyridine, so unless you very much know what you're doing I wouldn't mess with them.